ZFCrow/CDatabaseSystem/README.md

 Read: View the list of stored modules.
 Update: Modify information about a specific module.
 Delete: Remove a module from the database.

+Directory Listing: Utilizes the dirent library to read the directory and identify available text files for use as the database.

 # Getting Started